McLarenAppliedTechnologies/mat.tap.query.api/docs/Metadata.md

 Details
 =======

-The ```/sessions/{sessionKey}/details``` endpoint gives you access to a list of **details** available for a specific session.
-When more than one session is available for a session key, latest version of the session is returned.
+The ```/sessions/{sessionId}/details``` endpoint gives you access to a list of **details** available for a specific session.
+When more than one session is available for a session id, latest version of the session is returned.
 Use a filter on the ```version``` field to access details of a specific session version.

 Endpoint
 ```
-GET api/v1/connections/{connection name}/sessions/{sessionKey}/details
+GET api/v1/connections/{connection name}/sessions/{sessionId}/details
 ```

 Example